cap-js/docs/java/migration.md

 | `sharedInterfaces` | `false` | `true` | Interfaces for global arrayed types with inline anonymous type are now generated exactly once. `sharedInterfaces` ensures such types are not generated as inline interfaces again, if used in events, actions or functions. |
 | `uniqueEventContexts` | `false` | `true` | Determines whether the event context interfaces should be unique for bound actions and functions. |

-Both changes are causing the generation of incompatible POJOs.
-The new defaults can be overwritten by setting the parameters to the old values to get the former POJOs.
+Both these changes result in the generation of incompatible POJOs.
+To get the former POJOs, the new defaults can be overwritten by setting the parameters to the old values.

 ### Adjusted Property Defaults